RMPrepUSB Blog - please leave a comment or feedback on RMPrepUSB or this Tutorial (please mention Tutorial number).

 1. First we need to ensure that you have a spare partition on your hard disk that we can use to store the backup files and CloneZilla.
 This will appear on your system as D: and you will need to ensure that you have at least several gigabytes of spare space available on it.
 If you do not have a 2nd partition or you need to create a larger partition then you can use Windows Vista or 7 Disk Manager to delete, extend or shrink partitions.
 The Backup partition can be NTFS (preferred) or FAT32 and it can be a primary basic partition or a logical partition.

-PLEASE NOTE: The menu.lst will only detect the BACKUP partition if it is on the first or second internal hard drive.
+PLEASE NOTE: The menu.lst will only detect the BACKUP partition if it is on the first, second, third or fourth internal hard drive (partitions 1-7).
+You can edit the menu.lst if it does not detect the backup drive.

 2. We need some tools, so on any Windows system (it does not need to be the target system), download the zip file CloneZillaBackup.zip from the bottom of this page and extract the contents to a new folder on your hard disk (I will call this new folder c:\xxx).